siyue-zhang/aws-certified-cloud-practitioner/README.md

 * Programmatic access
 * AWS Management Console access

-> Last but not least, Authentication in AWS is done via (IAM users, groups and roles) whereas Authorization is done by Policies.
+> Authentication in AWS is done via (IAM users, groups and roles) whereas Authorization is done by Policies.

 ### Cloudwatch